At the moment my two favourite things are storytelling and simplicity.

 If you’re featuring me in your publication or on your website please feel free to copy and paste any or all of the text below…

 Siobhan Curham is an award-winning author, ghost writer and motivational speaker.
-Her books for adults are: Antenatal & Postnatal Depression (Random House), Sweet FA, Frankie Says Relapse and The Scene Stealers (Hodder & Stoughton).
-Her books for young adults are: Dear Dylan (winner of the Young Minds Book Award), Finding Cherokee Brown , Shipwrecked and Dark of the Moon (Egmont), True Face (Faber & Faber) and The Moonlight Dreamers (Walker Books).
+Her books for adults are: Antenatal & Postnatal Depression (Random House), Sweet FA, Frankie Says Relapse and The Scene Stealers (Hodder & Stoughton) and Dare to Write a Novel.
+Her books for young adults are: Dear Dylan (winner of the Young Minds Book Award), Finding Cherokee Brown , Shipwrecked and Dark of the Moon (Egmont), True Face (Faber & Faber) The Moonlight Dreamers, Tell it to the Moon and Don’t Stop Thinking About Tomorrow (Walker Books).

 Siobhan has written for many newspapers, magazines and websites, including The Guardian, Cosmopolitan, Writers’ Forum, DatingAdvice.com, Mother and Baby, Practical Parenting and Take a Break.
 She has also been a guest on various radio and TV shows, including Woman’s Hour, BBC News, GMTV and BBC Breakfast.